What Is A Platonic Friendship & Why They're Good To Have

 What are the three types of friendship?

 Friendships of utility are when there’s an ulterior motive - a person is useful to you for one reason or another, and you’re useful to them.
 Maybe they’re the person who comes to the gym or a class with you, for example.
-Each person benefits from the friendship - you both get something out of it.
-Work-based friendships might be this kind of friendship.
+Work-based friendships might also constitute this kind of friendship.

 Friendships of pleasure are similar, but the benefit is pleasure, or fun.
-Maybe this is the friend you play sports with, or go for drinks with at the weekend.
+Maybe this is the friend you play sports with or go for drinks with on the weekend.
 It’s light-hearted and fun, rather than deep and serious.

-Friendships of the good are like the ‘perfect friendship’.
-You’re friends because you value and respect each other, and want what’s best for the other person.
-You’re not in it because you want something out of it - you just appreciate each other.
+Friendships of the good are like the ‘perfect friendship.’
+You choose to be friends because you value and respect each other and want what’s best for the other person.
+You’re not in it because you want something out of it; you simply appreciate each other.

 Interpersonal relationships come in different forms.
-We’ll come across many people in our lives, and they will be acquaintances, friends, clients, employers/employees, business partners, romantic partners, etc. We may become friends with lots of people, but our friendships will be different according to what we want and how we know other people - the friendships will fit into one of these categories.
+We’ll come across many people in our lives, and they will be acquaintances, friends, clients, employers/employees, business partners, romantic partners, etc. We may become friends with lots of people, but our friendships will be different according to what we want and how we know these individuals.

 What are the levels of friendship?

-As we meet people and get to know them, they will pass through levels of friendship.
-Our interpersonal relationships change over time.
+As we meet people and get to know them, they may pass through different levels of friendship.
+Our interpersonal relationships can change over time.
 Some people will stay at low levels of friendship, and others will become very close friends.

 The levels are as follows:

-Before we meet someone, they’re a stranger.
-We don’t know them.
+Before we meet someone, they’re a stranger, because we don’t know them.
 They are at the lowest level.
 Very quickly, people become acquaintances, and many people stay acquaintances, especially in professional relationships.
-If we spend time with people and get to know them, it’s likely they will become casual friends, and they could become close friends or intimate friends.
+If we spend time with people and get to know them, it’s likely they will become casual friends, and they could become close friends or intimate friends after some time.
 Most people will be able to think of someone who fits into each of the lower categories, and many people will have close friends and intimate friends too.
-The intimate level is often reached over a long period of time and when people have shared vulnerability with each other.
-They feel comfortable with the other person knowing all about them.
+The intimate level is often reached over a long period of time and when people have vulnerability with each other.
+This is when someone feels comfortable with the other person knowing all about them.